ivandfx/DFXWinTweaks/README.md

 Made for Windows 10 and Windows 11 (some options are only supported by Windows 10)

-**You can modify the script to make it run on older versions of Windows, but there's no guarantee that everything will work fine**
+**You can modify the script to make it run on older versions of Windows, but there's no guarantee that everything will work as intended.**
+However, I'm open to solve bugs for modified versions, but I do not support these "officially"

 Since version 1.6, DFX Tweaker has language options.
 Older releases are only in Spanish.